 But it is the case that many people simply divorce and manage the paperwork for that without seeking any advice from lawyers.
 They sell their jointly owned house and divide the proceeds.
 They use the child support calculation to work out what should be paid for their children and they leave it at that.
 Pensions are not discussed and are completely overlooked.

 Any couple in that position still have claims that they each can bring against the other.
-Financial claims are not extinguished by decree absolute (but check with a lawyer if you have remarried) and can still be pursued.
-I know of cases where pensions are being looked at 18 years after the parties divorced even though, at that time, both probably thought that was the end of matters.
+Financial claims are not extinguished by a final divorce order (formerly a decree absolute) and can still be pursued (but check with a lawyer if you have remarried).
+We know of cases where pensions are being looked at 18 years after the parties divorced even though, at that time, both probably thought that was the end of matters.

 So if you did not think about pensions when you divorced, particularly if your divorce was after December 2000, you should speak to a lawyer to find out if this was something you should have looked at and whether it would be right for anything to be done about it now.